vasekp/fish-fillets/README.md

 * ease of using (e.g., trouble moving fish around, click areas too small to hit right, game not reacting at all),
 * seemingly wrong game behaviour (e.g., an object falls through the ground),
 * interference with the operating system (e.g., you can't see your notifications, switch to another app without unintended motion, or something hides parts of your screen),
-* failures on specific platforms (e.g., game won't start, crashes when exiting, sound or video does not work) and similar.
+* failures on specific platforms (e.g., game won't start at all, crashes when exiting, sound or video does not work) and similar.
 As stated above, new levels, sound data or translations are not accepted.
 Changes to current levels will only be considered if they are obviously wrong.

 Example: if you feel that you're bothered by the fish saying the same introduction each time you restart a level, this is not a bug.
 If an object suddenly disappears, or responds to something that did not happen, it probably is.